Simeone - Suarez spat lays bare Atletico Madrid's struggles

 So important in Atleti's 2020-21 Primera Division triumph, the Uruguayan forward has been a shadow of his best this term.
 He has netted just eight goals in 23 games in all competitions, and in the past two months has one solitary effort to his name, in November's enthralling 3-3 draw with Valencia.

 The biggest issue for the coach is that his side cannot seem to find the way to goal without Suarez either.
-The likes of Portugal youngster Joao Felix and former Atleti favourite Antoine Griezmann have proven a huge disappointment this season, contributing just one and three Liga goals respectively, leaving versatile winger Angel Correa as their top league scorer after Suarez with a paltry four.
+The likes of Joao Felix and Antoine Griezmann have proven a huge disappointment this season, contributing just one and three Liga goals respectively, leaving versatile winger Angel Correa as their top league scorer after Suarez with a paltry four.

 At the other end too the club's once formidable defence has lost its air of invulnerability, even more so in recent weeks with injuries to first-choice centre-back pairing Jose Maria Gimenez and Stefan Savic.